 Getting help in pregnancy

-If you find that you may be experiencing any of the described symptoms of stress, anxiety, depression or bipolar disorder, or are just finding it difficult to cope during pregnancy, it is important that you seek help sooner rather than later, so that the problem can be identified (whether it be physical or emotional).
+If you find that you may be experiencing stress, anxiety, depression or other mental health conditions, or perhaps you are just finding it difficult to cope during pregnancy, it is important that you seek help sooner rather than later.
+This way the problem can be identified (whether it be physical or emotional).
 Once identified, you can be given the right support and treatment.

-We know that these conditions can be debilitating, and impact not only on you emotionally but also on all areas of your life.
+We know that these conditions can be debilitating.
+They can impact not only on you emotionally but also on all areas of your life.
 This includes your ability to function from day to day at work or at home, as well as your relationships with your partner, family and friends.
 For pregnant women, we also know that, if these conditions become more severe, it can impact on the stress hormones which can pass through the placenta to the developing baby.

-Your health professional may ask you a series of questions about how you have been thinking or feeling and questions about your experiences and situation.
+Your health professional may ask you a series of questions.
+These question can include how you have been thinking or feeling, and questions about your experiences and situation.
 This will help your health professional to gain an understanding about whether you may be at risk of or experiencing emotional and/or mental health concerns.
 Women may be routinely asked similar questions as part of routine maternity care.
 Just as you regularly undertake physical assessments in pregnancy (for example, blood pressure, protein, gestational diabetes), this is done so that potential risks and concerns can be identified and managed early.

-If you are experiencing an emotional or mental health problem, it’s good to remember that, for women, there are effective treatments for depression and anxiety that can be safely used during pregnancy.
-These include both talking therapies and medical treatments, whilst bipolar disorder will most certainly require medical treatment and monitoring.
+If you are experiencing an emotional or mental health problem, it’s good to remember that, for women, there are effective treatments that can be safely used during pregnancy.
+These include both talking therapies and medical treatments.